youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 7: Jetpack Compose Animation.md

 In order to animate these multiple values simultaneously, we can use a `Transition`.
 A `Transition` can be created with the `updateTransition` function.
 Pass the index of the tab currently selected as the `targetState` parameter.

 Each animating value can be declared with the `animate*` extension functions of `Transition`.
 In this example, we use `animateDp` and `animateColor`.
 They take a lambda block and we can specify the target value for each of the states.
-We already know what their target values should be, so we can simply wrap the values like below.
-Note that we can use a `by` declaration and make it a local delegated property here again because the `animate*` functions return a `State` object.
+We already know what their target values should be, so we can simply wrap the values like below. com.example.sky.database.Note that we can use a `by` declaration and make it a local delegated property here again because the `animate*` functions return a `State` object.

 ```
 val transition = updateTransition(tabPage)